TypeRocket/docs/v5/extension-page-builder.md

 get_footer();
 ```

-This code will use the old page template `standard.php` if the builder is not being used.
+This code will use the old page template `standard.php` if the builder is not being used or the page is password protected.

 ## Components